neurobionics/opensourceleg/docs/tutorials/actuators/tmotor_servo_setup.md

 - The interface configuration is not persistent across reboots
 - For production use, consider adding the configuration to system startup scripts
 - Always ensure proper grounding and shielding for CAN communication
+- Unlike some motors, in this type the current reading only becomes negative when the velocity and torque directions are opposite.